 Some properties are not valued by using the floor area so the valuation approach uses another means of comparison, for example for a bed and breakfast property a basic value is applied to the number of bed spaces.
 Further information on setting rateable values.

-Appealing a rateable value
+Appealing a rateable value for the 2023 rating list

 There is a three step process to dispute the valuation of your premises.
 This is known as check, challenge, appeal and is summarised as follows: